-Monica brings over 20 years of experience in providing financing solutions to both for-profit and nonprofit businesses, including start-ups, women-owned businesses and franchises.
-With her extensive knowledge of commercial, industrial and SBA-enhanced loan products, she knows all the angles and looks for ways to add value when meeting her customers’ objectives.
-In addition to her banking experience, Monica was a CFO of a nonprofit organization herself, as well as a Crain’s New York “Business 40 under 40” honoree, so she understands both sides of the business banking relationship.
+Monica brings over 23 years of experience in providing financing solutions to both for-profit and non-profit businesses, including start-ups, women-owned businesses, auto dealerships and franchises.
+With her knowledge of commercial, industrial, real estate and SBA enhanced loan products, she knows all the angles and looks for ways to add value when meeting her customers’ objectives.
+In addition to her banking experience, Monica was a CFO of a non-profit organization herself, as well as a Crain’s New York “Business 40 under 40” honoree, so she understands both sides of the business banking relationship.

-Prior to joining Webster Five, Monica was an Auto Group Credit Officer for Santander Bank in Texas, and an SBA credit approval officer for J.P.
-Morgan Chase.
-She held similar roles at Bank of America, Fleet Boston and BankBoston First Community Bank.
-Monica earned her BA in finance from the University of Oklahoma and her MBA from Simmons College Graduate School of Management.
-After spending 10 years in Texas, Monica is excited to be back in her native New England and involved in the community.
+Prior to joining Webster Five, Monica was an Auto Group Credit Officer for Santander Bank and a SBA Credit Approval Officer for Chase Bank in Dallas, TX.
+She has held similar roles at Bank of America, Fleet Boston and BankBoston First Community Bank in Boston, MA, Fall River, MA and New York, New York.
+Monica earned her B.A. in Finance from The University of Oklahoma and her M.B.A from Simmons College Graduate School of Management.
+She currently serves as the Executive Director/ Treasurer of the Webster Five Foundation.

 Monica talks about her role in the bank and life outside the bank.